 Enduro is a racing format in which the descents are timed, but you still have to pedal yourself around the course between them.
-That means that these bikes are designed to perform exceptionally well down steep and difficult trails, but are still light and efficient enough to pedal back to the top.
+That means these bikes are designed to perform exceptionally well down steep and difficult trails, but are still light and efficient enough to pedal back to the top.

-Enduro bikes tend to have more travel than ‘normal’ trail bikes, and are almost exclusively full-suspension.
+Enduro bikes tend to have more travel than typical trail bikes, and are almost exclusively full-suspension.
 Most use around 160 to 180mm of travel at either end, paired with tough wheels and reinforced tyres.

 Check out our guide to the best enduro mountain bikes for more information and some recommendations.

 As the name suggests, these bikes are about doing one thing; going down steep and technical tracks very, very quickly.